rancher/fleet-docs/docs/ref-gitrepo.md

   # type.
 Secrets must be of the type "kubernetes.io/ssh-auth" or
   # "kubernetes.io/basic-auth".
 The secret is assumed to be in the
   # same namespace as the GitRepo
+  # If no clientSecretName is supplied, Fleet checks for a secret named
+  # "gitcredential".
   #
   # clientSecretName: my-ssh-key